duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 ## Our Project: Line based SLAM in Duckietown

 The project is a graph based SLAM with semantic lines.
-Lines are recognized as part of the road, we have 3 different type of lines, *yellow lines* in the center of the road, *white lines* located on the sides of the road and *red lines*  which is a stop line.
+Lines are recognized as part of the road, we have 3 different types of lines, *yellow lines* in the center of the road, *white lines* located on the sides of the road and *red lines*  which is a stop line.
 Then we make use them as a prior knowledge on duckietown.

 <figure class="flow-subfigures">
     <figcaption>Different types of lines in Duckietown</figcaption>
         <img style='width:20em; height:auto' src="figures/lines.png"/>
 </figure>

-We use a line detection module using our line segment detector and compute a descriptor for each line then match those descriptors across images. use that to compute camera motion and also map those lines in 3D space.
-For that, we estimate the homography matrix to construct lanes and computing camera motion by measuring rotation and translation components. we're assuming the place recognition problem is already solved and we're using that to trigger global consistent optimization and integrate prior knowledge.
+We use a line detection module using our line segment detector and compute a descriptor for each line then match those descriptors across images.
+We then plan to use that to compute camera motion and also map those lines in 3D space.
+For that, we estimate the homography matrix to construct lanes and computing camera motion by measuring rotation and translation components.
+We're assuming the place recognition problem is already solved and we're using that to trigger global consistent optimization and integrate prior knowledge.